hexatomium/hexatomium-old.github.io/_posts/2006-09-24-hidden-w10-pins.md

 <img src=http://i.imgur.com/7MJQmGV.png>

-We got some new stuff in there!
+We got some new stuff in there - A third CTL!
 Googling for 'PinRulesEncodedCtl' turned up nothing at all, which got me curious.

 <img src=https://i.imgur.com/wPoEsha.png>